GlitchMage1/Clothify/README.md

 # Clothify
-It is just my first web-site made from Django.

-# Clothify

 Clothify is a modern and minimalistic online clothing store built with Django.
 It supports product browsing, categories, reviews, cart management, and admin functionality.